Shehzad37/Starcraft-2-Rinforcement-Learning/README.md

-# Starcraft-2-Learning-
+# Starcraft-2-Learning(PySC2)
-Different Reinforcement + Deep Learning techniques applied on starcraft 2 map MoveToBeacon.
+Different Reinforcement + Deep Learning techniques applied on starcraft 2 maps using PySC2 Environment.

 # SC2-Q-learning
+This is an implementation of the Q-Learning algorithm in SC2 environments.
+The algorithm learns to reach a goal state with stochastic transitions and rewards, without requiring adaptations.

 # Usage
 * All the hyperparameters are contained in the Learning/Q_Learning.py file.